Dr. Allyson Clarke

 Registered Doctoral Psychologist

-Allyson provides psychological assessment and treatment with adults struggling with issues including trauma, anxiety, depression, stress, life transitions, pain management, identity issues, and relationship problems.
-In addition to her academic training, she has completed additional training in cognitive-behavioural therapy, solution-focused therapy, eye movement desensitization and reprocessing (EMDR) and prolonged exposure therapy for trauma.
-Allyson believes in working in a collaborative, respectful and holistic way.
+Dr. Clarke provides psychological assessment and treatment with adults struggling with issues including trauma, anxiety, depression, stress, life transitions, pain management, identity issues, and relationship problems.
+In addition to her academic training, she has completed additional training in Prolonged Exposure (PE) therapy for trauma, Cognitive Processing Therapy (CPT), Eye Movement Desensitization and Reprocessing (EMDR), cognitive-behavioural therapy, and solution-focused therapy.
+Dr. Clarke believes in working with clients in a collaborative, respectful and holistic way.
 She strives to help individuals realize the strengths they already possess and empower them to use these strengths – as well as any new learning that can be gained – to persevere and move forward in their healing and growth.